merkanar/PythonLab/product_recommendation/README.md

 ## Discussion

-Product recommendation system will recommend products to user based on their previous purchases and product similarities like price, category, name and brand
+Product recommendation system will recommend products to user based on their previous purchases and product similarities like price, category, name and brand.

+System will try to use alternative methods and select recommendations using all of them if possible.